MachineLemonade/docs/v0.11/cli-installation-windows-10.md

 ### Step 3.
 Download the Astro CLI

-Currently, Astronomer on Windows outside of WSL is only supported by Astronomer CLI versions v0.8.x.
+Currently, Astronomer on Windows outside of WSL is only supported by Astronomer CLI versions 0.8 and beyond.

-To install our latest version, go [here](https://github.com/astronomer/astro-cli/releases/download/v0.8.2/astro_0.8.2_windows_386.zip).
+You can download the latest version of the CLI [here](https://github.com/astronomer/astro-cli/releases/).

 ### Step 4.
 Extract the contents